nluninja/mlutils/README.md

 ```

 ### keras utils
-Utils to load embeddings, to create LSTMs, and to memory usage
+Utils to load embeddings, to create LSTMs, and to memory usage: the memory functions work with Tensorflow only

 ```python
 def get_model_memory_usage(batch_size, model):